Is learning a new language difficult and boring for you?

 Just create a new account, begin with a 7-day trial, and voilà, you are ready to dive deep into an entertaining way to learn a language.

-You don’t need to pass any test, or the app doesn’t have any levels decided you need to finish proceeding.
+You don’t need to pass any tests or complete any levels, and the app doesn’t have any levels you need to finish proceeding.
 You can randomly access whichever content you want to.

 4. The design, UI, and UX are nice

 Lingopie’s well-structured design sets it apart from other language apps.
-They have a top-notch dashboard that allows you to access nearly everything with just a few clicks.
+Its top-notch dashboard allows you to access nearly everything with just a few clicks.

 Watch videos, learn the meaning from subtitles, select for future learning, and track your progress.